 The ISO standard calls for a project plan that includes design documents with supporting calculations as well as a project budget and schedule.

 Other elements that comprise the planning process include the identification of risks associated with meeting budget and schedule goals, as well as a review of design alternatives with a statement of positive and negative features.

-The plan should include evaluation of maintenance requirements; a statement as to the need for flexibility and a discussion of how such flexibility is provided; a statement regarding the need of redundancy and how stand-by capacity is provided; and a review of project constructability and to insure the design will support the construction schedule.
+The plan should include an evaluation of maintenance requirements; a statement as to the need for flexibility and a discussion of how such flexibility is provided; a statement regarding the need of redundancy and how stand-by capacity is provided; and a review of project constructability and to ensure the design will support the construction schedule.